Information decomposition in complex systems via machine learning: Results

-Powered by machine learning, we traversed the space of lossy compression schemes of $X_i$, decomposing the information contained in the circuit inputs about the output.
-Included in the space of compression schemes is information transmitted about each of the $2^{10}$ discrete subsets of the inputs.
-To be concrete, there are ten subsets of a single input, 45 pairs of inputs, and so on, with each subset sharing mutual information with $Y$ based on the role of the specific inputs inside the circuit.
+Machine learning facilitated the traversal of the space of lossy compression schemes of $X_i$, decomposing the information held within the circuit inputs about the output.
+Contained within the space of compression schemes are $2^{10}$ schemes that transmit complete information about discrete subsets of the inputs.
+To be concrete, there are ten subsets of a single input corresponding to compression schemes that transmit one bit of information about the input gates, 45 pairs of inputs that transmit two bits, and so on, with each subset sharing mutual information with $Y$ based on the role of the specific inputs inside the circuit.
 Fig.~\ref{fig:circuit}d displays the information contained in every discrete subset of inputs (black points) along with the continuous trajectory found by optimization of the distributed IB (gray curve).
 The distributed IB, maximizing predictive information while minimizing information taken from the inputs, closely traced the upper boundary of discrete information allocations and identified a majority of the most informative subsets of inputs.
 To decompose the information in the circuit's inputs required only a single sweep with the distributed IB, not an exhaustive search through all subsets of inputs.
 We note that the product of the distributed IB is not an ordering of single variable mutual information terms $I(X_i;Y)$, which would be straightforward to calculate, but instead the ordering of information selected from all of $\boldsymbol{X}$ that is maximally informative about $Y$.
+Analysis of additional Boolean circuits with the distributed IB as well as comparisons to feature importance derived from logistic regression and Shapley values~\cite{molnar2022interpretableML,shap,sage} may be found in the SI.